 - a transparent VET sector, which enables better understanding of the VET activity that is occurring in each jurisdiction;

 - a higher quality VET sector, which delivers learning experiences and qualifications that are relevant to individuals, employers and industry; and

 - a more efficient VET sector, which is responsive to the needs of students, employers and industry.

 The Commonwealth is providing funding for the National Partnership on TAFE fee waivers for childcare qualifications.
-This National Partnership removes fees for the Diploma and Advanced Diploma of Children's Services courses delivered at TAFE institutions, or by other government VET providers.
-This agreement assists people, including existing child care educators, gain a VET qualification in early childhood education.
+This National Partnership removes fees for the Diploma and Advanced Diploma of Children's Services courses delivered at TAFE institutions, or by other government VET providers for training undertaken up to December 2014.